TAKE ONE OF THESE FUN DAY TRIPS FROM PERTH

 Recommended Margaret River Wine Tours

 The incredible Wave Rock is one of the largest waves in Australia, but surprisingly – it’s nowhere near the ocean!
-It’s located in the town of Hyden, about 350 kilometres east of Perth.
+It’s located in the town of Hyden, east of Perth.
 And what is it?
 As the name suggests, it’s a massive rock, shaped like a wave!